lolmaus/ember-dialogs/README.md

 You are welcome to contribute!

-* a11y/ARIA.
+* A11y/ARIA.
-* Keyboard support (tabindex, cancel with Esc, etc)
+* Keyboard support: tabindex, cancel with Esc, etc.
-* autofocus on input
+* Autofocus on input.